 Learn more about the ABC test to know your rights as a contractor or your obligations as an employer.

-What Is the ABC Test for Independent Contractors?
+What Is the ABC Test?

-The ABC test is a guide for employers to use in the determination of if a worker is considered an independent contractor.
-The government's default status of a worker is as an employee unless they can meet specific guidelines.
-The employer is responsible for the correct categorization of workers or could face costly fines.
+The ABC test is a test employers must pass to classify a worker as an independent contractor.
+The government's default status of a worker is as an employee unless they can meet the specific guidelines outlined in the three-part test.
+Employers are responsible for the correct categorization of workers or could face costly fines.

-The ABCs of the ABC Test
+How the ABC Test Works

 - The worker performs work that is outside the usual course of the hiring entity's business.

 - The worker is customarily engaged in an independently established trade, occupation, or business of the same nature as the work performed.

 The IRS and states assume that a worker is an employee unless proven otherwise.